qvest-digital/kafkaadmin/README.md

 ## Usage

+In order to be able to fetch this library, you have to configure your machine, because this lib is fetched from a private repository.

+// TODO
+1. add .gitconfig for translating https to git/ssh

+And Gitlab

+// TODO

+In code you can use it like this:

 ```
 err := kafkaadmin.EnsureTopicExists(ctx, zookeeperURL, kafkaURL, topicName)
 if err != nil {
 	return fmt.Errorf("ensuring topic %q failed: %w", topicName, err)
 }
 ```

+## Development

+// TODO vendoring

 Made with ♥ by Team Hasselhoff